 PGY1 Community-based Pharmacy Residency

 The PGY1 Community-based Pharmacy Residency Program at the University of North Carolina at Chapel Hill was established in 2000.
 It is one of the oldest accredited residency programs of its kind in the nation.

 Our PGY1 Community-based Pharmacy Residency Program will prepare you to be an innovative clinical practitioner who can be a leader in the profession.
 You will have the skills, confidence, and experience to create change and advance patient care services in community pharmacy practice.

-Our program has residency sites at independent, national chain, and grocery store chain pharmacies throughout North Carolina.
+Our program has residency sites at independent and national chain pharmacies throughout North Carolina.
 The type of patient care environment can vary greatly, but our sites are centered around a community pharmacy that focuses on providing health and wellness services, disease state education, disease state management, and medication therapy management.

 About the Program

 How long is the residency?

 A PGY1 Community-based Pharmacy Residency Program is 12 months in duration and consists of at least 2,000 hours of education and training experience.
 The orientation for our program begins in late June.

 With whom will I work?